information

 The Portland Housing Bureau purchased the Fairfield, located in Downtown Portland at the corner of SW Harvey Milk Street and SW 11th Avenue, from the Portland Development Commission in 2010.
 The four-story brick building was constructed in 1911 and consisted of 82 single resident occupancy (SRO) units for individuals with very low incomes.
 PHB transferred the property to Home Forward to complete seismic upgrades, structural improvements, roof and window replacement, plumbing and electrical upgrades, elevator replacement, and additional improvements to modernize the building and increase safety and livability.
 Residents received full relocation benefits during construction and were offered the option to return to the Fairfield at reopening.

-Now complete, the rehabilitated Fairfield provides 75 units (66 SROs and 9 studios) of Permanent Supportive Housing (PSH) with HUD project-based rental assistance.
+Now complete and renamed the Kathleen Saadat Apartments after the local civil rights leader who organized Portland's first Pride march in 1976, the rehabilitated Fairfield provides 75 units (66 SROs and 9 studios) of Permanent Supportive Housing (PSH) with HUD project-based rental assistance.
 All units will be targeted to serve people experiencing or at risk of homelessness who request culturally specific services for BIPOC residents, with the Urban League providing on-site services focused on peer support, mental health, housing retention and life skills.

 For more information: